Ellis Marine on Community Road destroyed in flames

 “And that (fence) was locked when the fire department came on scene,” Knighten said.
 “Right now, we’re still looking and waiting.”

 One thing Knighten was sure of Monday morning: the fire totally destroyed the Ellis Marine building.
-He estimated fire destroyed more than 50 percent of the main building; the remainder of the structure suffered extreme smoke and heat damage, Knighten said.
+He estimated fire gutted more than 50 percent of the main building.
+The remainder of the structure suffered extreme smoke and heat damage, Knighten said.

 “The main building was gutted front to back,” he said.
 “The (support) beams are all melted and warped.
 This whole building is going to have to come down.”

 Firefighters had the flames under control in a little more than an hour.
-Brunswick Fire Department firefighters assisted in battling the blazes.
+Brunswick Fire Department firefighters assisted in battling the blaze.

 “We’re mopping up right now,” Glynn County Fire Chief R.K.
 Jordan said shortly after 6:30 a.m.
 Monday.